logzio/Lambda-Metric-Shipper/README.md

 # CloudWatch Metrics Shipper

+This project is depreacted as we moved to Prometheus as a Service.
+Pleaes use this[https://github.com/logzio/logzio-aws-metrics] instead

 This is an AWS Lambda function that scheduled to collect CloudWatch metrics and send them to Logz.io in bulk, over HTTP.
 The example below shows how to monitor Lambda metrics.
 You can of course monitor additional AWS services.